mjhea0/blog/content/python-cli-tool-comparison.md

 ### Docopt

-In order to add an option we simply add a `<name>` to the docstring.
+In order to add an option we add a `<name>` to the docstring.
 The `<>` are used to designate a positional argument.
-In order to execute the correct logic we must check if the command (treated as an argument) is True at runtime `if arguments['hello']:`, then dispatching to the correct functions.
+In order to execute the correct logic we must check if the command (treated as an argument) is True at runtime `if arguments['hello']:`, then call the correct function.

 ```python
 """Greeter.